tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 ## Details by mods

-This section will document the details about the mods, what it does, how to use it and link to their workshop page for more informations:
+This section will document the details about the mods, what it does, how to use it and link to their workshop page for more informations

 ### Airdrop-Upgraded